 School starts soon, and my recipe for make ahead breakfast sandwiches will help ensure that no one in the family skips that all-important first meal of the day!

 Listen up, all you parents out there who scramble around every morning, ensuring everyone is dressed and fed with clean teeth and filled backpacks: I’ve got one less thing for you to worry about!
-My recipe for make ahead breakfast sandwiches is a simple grab-and-go breakfast for any family, be it a newly married couple all the way up to a family of four or more!
+My recipe for make-ahead breakfast sandwiches is a simple grab-and-go breakfast for any family, be it a newly married couple all the way up to a family of four or more!
 Even better: it’s tasty and protein-packed!
 Now, if you are a single person who is always on the go and needs to eat as they move, you can alter some days with other types of protein-packed sustenance, for example, a healthy protein shake with protein powders for peanut lovers may be right up your alley, other times you may opt for these breakfast sandwiches on those days where a little bit more time is available.

 Let’s face it, in the mornings I really struggle with crafting a breakfast that is quick, yet also packed with protein.
 I do not do well in the morning if I don’t have that protein at breakfast.
 There might be alternative ways through which the protein requirement could be satisfied, such as having a protein shake.
 You can Get More Information on how effective such supplements can be for people with protein-deficit diets.
 Perhaps you would be better served with a protein supplement in place of chicken from McDonald’s.
-However, I’ve devised a few ways to make sure I don’t have to run out to McDonald’s for that bacon, egg and cheese bagel sandwich every morning on my way to work (yes, they are delicious.
+However, I’ve devised a few ways to make sure I don’t have to run out to McDonald’s for that bacon, egg, and cheese bagel sandwich every morning on my way to work (yes, they are delicious.
 They have mayonnaise on them.)

 My original go-to weekday breakfast recipe was my breakfast burritos, which I wrote about a while back, and which would be equally easy to whip up on Sundays for the whole family that week.
 But as I’m sure everyone knows, eating the same thing for breakfast every single day can get a little boring!